 Your skin’s texture needs to be taken into consideration, as well.
-You also need to understand the balance of your skin when looking for skincare solutions.
+You also need to understand the balance of your skin when looking for makeup and skincare solutions.
 Know your skin type before buying cleansers, moisturizers and serums that may be counterproductive.
 Make sure that the makeup you like doesn’t counteract the skincare routine you have and try to balance your skincare routine to facilitate your beauty goals.
 It can be a complicated balance to strike, so don’t be afraid to ask for professional input.

 Do Some Brand Research

-Before you decide to try a new product, you should take a look at who makes it.
+Before you decide to try a new makeup or skincare product, you should take a look at who makes it.
 No one is suggesting that you do deep-dive research on every single makeup and skincare product line you own or decide to try.
-However, look at the company who makes your products can give you a sense of whether or not there have been consumer protection issues in the past.
+However, look at the company who makes your makeup or skincare products can give you a sense of whether or not there have been consumer protection issues in the past.
 Everything you put on your skin can be absorbed and have an effect on your body, so it is important that you take the time to educate yourself about the brands you wear and support.
 This philosophy may put a damper on impulse beauty shopping, but it can help protect you from being harmed by irresponsible cosmetic and skincare companies.